MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/on-behalf-of.md

 > - Account managers have access to view a buyer's invoices, but aren't able to pay invoices.
 > - Account managers can create a new order template for the buyer.
 The order template will not have an additional identifier that the template has been created by the  account manager.
 > - Currently, the [Create Commerce catalogs for B2B sites](catalogs-b2b-sites.md) feature isn't supported with the OBO feature, and must be turned off to use the OBO functionality.
-> - Any custom extensions that affect **customer hierarchies** or **sales groups** might need to be modified to support on behalf of functionality.
-In addition, any extentions that retrieve values directly from the **user context** on e-Commerce site might need to be modified.
+> - Any custom extensions that affect customer hierarchies or sales groups might need to be modified to support OBO functionality.
+Any extensions that retrieve values directly from the user context on e-commerce site might also need to be modified.

 ## Additional resources